statgen/pheweb/etc/detailed-loading-instructions.md

    - `/home/peter/data/a1c.autosomal.gz`
    - `/home/peter/data/ear-length.gz`

-   Then you could run `pheweb phenolist glob-files "/home/peter/data/*.gz"` to get `assoc-files`.
+   Then you could run `pheweb phenolist glob "/home/peter/data/*.gz"` to get `assoc-files`.

    To get `phenocodes`, you can use this command which will take the text after the last `/` and before the next `.`: